 Use a Third-Party Android App:

-- Download “App Inspector” app that can show the package name.
+- Download the “App Inspector” app that can show the package name.

 - Once installed open the app on your device.